SerenityOS/serenity/Documentation/VSCodeConfiguration.md

 ```
 </details>

-Most nonsentical errors from the extension also involve not finding methods, types etc.
+Most nonsensical errors from the extension also involve not finding methods, types etc.

 ### DSL syntax highlighting